01.

 03.

-Eating Disorders are a group of very serious but treatable physical and mental conditions that impact a person’s ability to have an adaptive relationship with food and exercise.
-This unhealthy relationship can arise for a number of reasons but most commonly stems from body image dissatisfaction.
+Eating Disorders are a group of very serious but treatable physical and mental conditions that impact a person’s ability to have a balanced relationship with food and exercise.
+This disordered relationship can arise for a number of reasons but most commonly stems from body image dissatisfaction.
 Oftentimes this dissatisfaction is so intense that a person will feel forced to resort to extreme measures to relieve the negative feelings they are experiencing.
 Recovery from these symptoms is possible!
 Our approaches include Family-Based Treatment (for children, adolescents, and young adults with social support) and Cognitive Behavior Therapy - Enhanced (for adults).

 04.